msp1974/homeassistant-jlrincontrol/README.md

 * Start Preconditioning/Stop Preconditioning
 * Set Max Charge (Always and One Off)

-**Note:** Not all services are available on all models and the error log with show this if not available on your vehicle.
+**Note:** Not all services are available on all models and the error log will show this if not available on your vehicle.

 **Note 2**: When calling a service, HA will monitor the status of the service call and report in the error log if it failed.
 Debug log will show this checking and the success/failure reason.